 While a centillion is the largest -illion number, it's not quite the largest number that has a name.
 A googol has 100 zeros, and a googolplex has googol zeros — basically, ten to the power of googol.
 These numbers are too big for even mathematicians to fathom, as neither googol nor googolplex are words in formal mathematical use.

 Are you wondering if "zillion" is missing from the above list?
 What about "jillion" or "bagillion"?
 They're not missing because they're not real numbers.
 They're placeholder words used to mean very, very large numbers.
-Another fictitious number is affectionately known as "Sagan's number," which denotes a large number equal to "billions and billions" (a phrase used often by astronomer Carl Sagan).
+Another fictitious number is affectionately known as "Sagan's number," which denotes the number of observable stars in the universe.

 Interesting Facts About Big Numbers